svenvc/zinc/zinc-http-components-paper.md

 You won't even notice unless you activate logging.

 If for some reason you want to disable this feature, send a #followRedirects: false to your client.
-To modified the maximum number of redirects that could be followed, use #maxNumberOfRedirects:.
+To modify the maximum number of redirects that could be followed, use #maxNumberOfRedirects:.

 Following redirects can be tricky when PUT or POST are involved.
 Zn implements the common behavior of changing a redirected PUT or POST into a GET while dropping the body entity.